 1) Loss is always about much more than who or what you lose.
 As it happened in relation to the death of Solo the rescue cat, loss can bring up many other issues to the surface, including fear of death, feelings of powerlessness and hopelessness, etc. Generally speaking, the more significant the loss, the more intense the grief.
 However, as our losses can be connected with so many different aspects of our beings and existence (including past experiences of loss), the significance of each loss is quite personal and individual.

 2) Loss is loss is loss.
 There’s no competition or comparison in grief...
 In other words, no loss should be considered greater or lesser than another; comparing losses is an exercise in futility.
 There’s no right or wrong here.
 So I shouldn’t have compared my grief for the loss of our rescue cat with the grief of the gentleman who lost his son.
 Losses cannot be compared by quantity or quality.
 Of course, it’s still a good rule of thumb to not try to engage someone who just lost his son to suicide by speaking about the loss of your rescue cat.
-Each person tends to feel very intensely about their own loss and most likely wouldn’t respond well to a comment that might elicit comparison, especially if they are still grieving.
+Each person tends to feel very intensely about their own loss and most likely wouldn’t respond well to a comment that might elicit or imply comparison, especially if they are still grieving.
 When someone is in need to sympathy for their loss, it’s always better to address their needs without bringing up your own loss, anyway.
 However, you should be able to go through your own grief process without guilt or shame.
 Which bring us to the following thought:

 3) There’s no shame in loss.
 Or there shouldn’t be.
-Easier said than done, as I happened to prove with my own personal experience.
-However, that’s what we should strive for: understanding that grief due to loss is a very natural feeling that needs to be honored and experienced without guilt or shame.
+Easier said than done, as I happened to demonstrate with my own personal experience.
+However, that’s what we should strive for: understanding that grief due to loss is a natural feeling that needs to be honored and experienced without guilt or shame.
 In spite of the fact that many of us believe in a higher realm where souls are eternal, it’s still hard to disconnect ourselves from the pain caused by the very real losses in our physical world.
 The thing is, we are also physical beings, and it is OK to acknowledge and feel loss in this realm, no matter what our spiritual beliefs may be.

 4) Suffering more for the loss of one person (or animal companion, etc) over another doesn’t mean caring more for one over the other.
 Among other things, the circumstances involving someone’s death can make it harder for the people who survive them.
 As I mentioned above, I lost my grandmother and my cousin-in-law just a few months apart in the past year.
 Although I was a lot closer to my grandmother than I was to my cousin-in-law, in some ways I suffered my cousin-in-law’s death more intensely.
-The reasons were that my grandmother died at the age of 97, having lived a full life, having had the chance to see most of her family for her 97th birthday celebration a couple of weeks before (with family coming from out of state and even of the country), and having her wish for a good death fulfilled (she died peacefully in her sleep, and mostly in good health).
+That’s because my grandmother died at the age of 97, having lived a full life, having had the chance to see most of her family for her 97th birthday celebration a couple of weeks before (with family coming from out of state and even of of the country), and having her wish for a good death fulfilled (she died peacefully in her sleep, and mostly in good health).
 My cousin-in-law, however, was only 41 and died painfully of cancer in the prime of her life, leaving her husband and her 6-year-old son behind, not to mention a mother who had recently lost her husband (my cousin-in-law’s father) to cancer, and whose son (my cousin-in-law’s brother) also has cancer.

-4) Those of us who are highly sensitive people (HSP) might feel loss even more deeply.
+5) Those of us who are highly sensitive people (HSP) and empaths might feel loss even more deeply.
 As I mentioned on my blog article “This Is Too Much!!!”
-About Highly Sensitive People, what is moderately stimulating to most people is overwhelming to highly sensitive people, who make up about 20% of the population.
+About Highly Sensitive People, what is moderately stimulating to most people is overwhelming to highly sensitive people, who make up about 18 to 20% of the population.
 One more reason why it’s wise to not compare degrees of grief and loss.

-5) The grieving process is not linear.
+6) The grieving process is not linear.
 So we shouldn’t expect it to follow a preset pattern.
 For instance, although the five stages of grief and loss (denial, anger, bargaining, depression and acceptance, as per Elizabeth Kubler-Ross’s model) are a generally accepted standard, we can’t expect to go through one by one and be done with it.
 While some stages might be easily identifiable, others might be hardly noticeable or existent.
 It’s also common to swing back and forth among them, mix them up and even create a few combos of our own...
 So it’s better to just go with the flow, accepting and honoring our own process as it is.

-6) There is no statute of limitation in relation to loss.
+7) There is no statute of limitation in relation to loss.
 Therefore, there should be no rules concerning when and how we are supposed to “get over” a loss.
 Of course, the exception should be that it’s advisable to seek help to cope with grief and loss whenever that is leading to self-destructive and other destructive behavior.

-7) There’s always loss.
-We are always losing someone or something throughout our entire lives.
+8) There’s always loss.
+We are always (and will always be) losing someone or something throughout our entire lives.
 Accepting this basic principle can help us through the losses we’re certain to suffer.
 The more acceptance we can muster, the less we grieve.
-Yes, easier said than done, but something to work towards nonetheless.
+Yes, easier said than done, but a state of mind to work towards nonetheless.

 9) Loss and change often go arm in arm.
 The reverse is also true.
 Change is the fiber of life; so is loss.
 We lose people (friends, family, romantic partners, etc), jobs, homes, opportunities, memories...
 But there’s always another where that one came from.
 Which brings us to the next thought about loss:

-9) Something to lose, something to gain.
+10) Something to lose, something to gain.
 The upside of loss is gain.
 We often gain a lot from our losses, from deeper understanding and awareness, maturity, etc, to new people, things or circumstances that come into our lives to fill that void or empty space and redirect our sense of purpose.
 It’s a natural law of the universe.
 The gentleman who lost his son knows painfully well that no one can ever replace him; but he has another son who now needs him more than ever.
 Some people who go through similar tragedies also choose to get involved in support groups and volunteer for organizations that have suicide prevention lines.
-In our case, just a few days after Solo was gone another stray Tuxedo cat showed up at our house, needing food and shelter.
+In our case, just a few days after Solo was gone another stray Tuxedo cat showed up at our door, needing food and shelter.
 Of course, the newcomer can never replace Solo, who will always be in our hearts.
 But it is the nature of our universe to create new relationships and circumstances once previous ones are gone.

-10) Loss is an illusion.
-We take loss very personally, and concentrate on the feeling that someone or something was taken away from us; we even express it that way by talking about “our” losses.
+11) Loss is an illusion.
+We take loss very personally and focus on the feeling that someone or something has been taken away from us; we even express it that way by talking about “our” losses.
 However, nothing and no one really belong to us during our temporary passage through this world, do they?
 In addition, if we believe in the eternity of our souls or energy beings, and that nothing is wasted in the universe, only transformed, then loss doesn’t really exist from a broader perspective.
-Likewise, if we get technical and consider the quantum physics principles involving space/time and alternate realities.
-Whatever set of beliefs floats our boat is worth a try.
+Likewise, if we get more scientific and consider the quantum physics principles involving space/time and alternate realities.
+Whatever set of beliefs floats our boat, it’s worth a try.
 Maybe believing that loss is an illusion or that everything happens for a reason won’t make us suffer any less; but it can offer some comfort.
-In my case, when things are tough I repeat to myself these well-known Abraham-Hicks words: “You are loved.
+In my case, when things get tough I repeat to myself these well-known Abraham-Hicks words: “You are loved.
 All is well.”

-11) We are simply not in control.
+12) We are simply not in control.
 One of the most important things that loss teaches us is that we are not in control.
 Concerning Solo, the truth of the matter is that my husband and I weren’t in control of our neighbor’s actions (using the rat poison), or Solo’s actions (eating the rat poison and then running away from our help).
 We were in control of our own actions, but only from a limited perspective and incomplete understanding of the whole situation.
 So, ultimately, we were not in control of what happened to him.
-And the bottom line is that everyone is always doing the best they can with what they know at any given time.
+And the bottom line is that everyone is always doing the best they can with what they know at any given moment.
 That’s worth remembering whenever we start getting into the blame game (blaming ourselves or others) concerning a loss.

-12) We are not alone.
+13) We are not alone.
 There’s always help.
 That doesn’t mean we can’t take whatever time alone we need to mourn and grieve a loss.
 But there’s great value in allowing ourselves to be vulnerable and sharing it with others.
 For one, we are reminded that everyone of us deals with loss.
-In addition, if we are feeling spiritually disconnected due to loss and grief, sharing with others helps us reconnect and feel like part of the web of life again.
+In addition, if we are feeling spiritually disconnected due to loss and grief, sharing with others helps us reconnect and become part of the web of life again.

 FINAL THOUGHT: If all else fails, remember these famous words: “This too shall pass...”